So you’re new here, huh? Welcome! We’re glad you found us.

-Want to go on a trip to Bali or would you prefer to start your own business?
-Now’s the time to do that!
+But if you instead want to go on a baller trip to Bali or prefer to start your own business, now’s the time to do that!

 You can even attempt to join the FIRE crowd and decide to quit work earlier than most.
 The world is your oyster when you’re cruising along in money gear #7!